Kathryn Crosby: Early life and education

-Born Olive Kathryn Grandstaff on November 25, 1933, in West Columbia, Texas, to Delbert Emery Grandstaff Sr. and Olive Catherine Grandstaff (née Stokely).
-Kathryn had four siblings.
-She graduated from the University of Texas at Austin with a Bachelor of Fine Arts in 1955.
-Two years later, she married widower Bing Crosby, 30 years her senior.
-The couple had three children: Harry, Mary Frances, and Nathaniel.
+Olive Kathryn Grandstaff was born on November 25, 1933, in Houston, Texas, to Delbert Emery Grandstaff Sr., a high school football coach, and Olive Catherine Grandstaff (née Stokely), an elementary school teacher.
+She was raised in West Columbia with four siblings, won her first beauty pageant at the age of three, and was spotted by a Hollywood talent scout when queen of the Houston Rodeo.
+She graduated from the University of Texas at Austin with a Bachelor of Fine Arts in 1955, finishing her degree at summer school after moving to Hollywood to begin her career.

+On June 16, 1963, Crosby became a registered nurse after studying at Queen of Angels Hospital in Los Angeles.
+She later earned a teaching qualification.